MarcPoyet/team-drive-nation/README.md

 ## YOUR PROJECT NAME

-A one-liner phrase describing this project or app

 Drive Nation is an online driver's license training school.

 ## About

-What is this project about.
-Ok to enrich here or the section above it with an image.
 Concretely Drive Nation is a web / mobile application which offers the possibility of obtaining a driving license in a simple, secure manner, without moving around and at your own pace.
 It offers tailor-made online training for the preparation of the road traffic test and driving lessons given by qualified road instructors to prepare for the practical test of the driving license.
 •We follow through our platform the evolution and the score of each candidate in order to make Africans responsible drivers.
 •We also offer a connection of the customer with the best driving school nearby thanks to a geolocation.

 ## Why

-Talk about what problem this solves, what SDG(s) and SGD targets it addresses and why these are imoirtant

 The solution addresses the following issues:
 • Driving license is the most common exam in Africa but it is clear that it is sometimes issued in a suspicious, corruptible and illegal manner.